Ford Mondeo (first generation): Engines

 Along with an all-new platform, the Mondeo also used Ford's then-new Zetec engines, first seen in 1991 in the Ford Escort, Ford Orion and Ford Fiesta.

 Three versions of the 16-valve Zetec engine were used.
 The 1.6 L version, rated at 90 PS from the Escort was used, a 1.8 with 115 PS also found in the Escort and Ford Fiesta (105 and 130 PS), while a new 136 PS 2.0 L version was launched.

 An alternative to the Zetec engines was the Endura-D 1.8 L turbo-diesel.
 This engine had origins in the older 1.6 L diesel design (which in itself was based on the petrol OHV Kent engine block from the Mk1-2 Escort and Mk1 Fiesta) and was used in the Fiesta and elsewhere.
-Although not without merits, it was not seen as a strong competitor to other European diesels such as that produced by Peugeot.
+Despite its strengths, it was not seen as a strong competitor to other European diesels such as that produced by Peugeot.
 The contrast between this unit and the competition seemed enormous by the time the engine was dropped in 2000.
 Strangely, the diesel-powered vehicles could easily be distinguished by dint of their having a slightly redesigned grille so that more air would flow to the top mounted intercooler.

-A new American designed V6 engine was introduced in 1994 as part of a model line-up review, in the form of the 170 PS 2.5 L 24-valve V6 Duratec unit, primarily included for markets where four-cylinder petrol engines are not favored and are usually intended for the upmarket European buyer.
+A new American designed V6 engine was introduced in 1994 as part of a model line-up review, in the form of the 170 PS 2.5 L 24-valve V6 Duratec unit, primarily included for markets where four-cylinder petrol engines are not favoured and are usually intended for the upmarket European buyer.
 This engine, first unveiled in the Mondeo's North American cousin, the Ford Contour, is characterized by its smooth operation, chain-driven camshafts, and additional butterflies in the lower inlet to close of the inlet path to one valve, giving better torque at low engine speeds, this was vacuum operated on the Mk1 and electronically controlled on the Mk2.
 This engine was originally branded 24v on the Mk1, but later on badged as the more glamorous sounding V6.